Buying property in Sydney?

 Are new listings slowing down in Sydney as of 2026?

-As of early 2026, new for-sale listings in Sydney were up year-on-year during the spring season, though we are not fully confident this trend will persist through autumn and winter when seasonal patterns typically reduce new stock.
+As of early 2026, new for-sale listings in Sydney were up year-on-year during the 2025 spring selling season, but we are not confident that this represents a sustained trend, because January and February typically see a seasonal dip and total stock has not built up enough to shift the market toward buyer-friendly conditions.

 Is new construction failing to keep up in Sydney as of 2026?

-The single biggest bottleneck limiting new construction in Sydney is a combination of high construction costs, labor shortages, and slow permitting through local councils, which together make it difficult for developers to deliver projects profitably at scale.
+The biggest bottleneck holding back new construction in Sydney is a combination of high building costs, labor shortages in the construction trades, and slow planning approval timelines in many local councils, all of which make it expensive and time-consuming to turn approved projects into actual finished homes.

-Sources and methodology: we used ABS dwelling approvals data and NSW Government's housing supply dashboard.
-We also referenced City of Sydney's Residential Monitor for inner-city pipeline specifics.
+Sources and methodology: we used ABS dwelling approvals data for the construction pipeline and the NSW Government's housing supply dashboard for delivery tracking.
+We also referenced the City of Sydney Residential Monitor for inner-city completion forecasts.
+Our own models estimate the supply gap using population growth projections and completion rates.

 Will it be easy to sell later in Sydney as of 2026?